Jasper-ketelaar/CE-ImageProducer/docs/index.md

 ## Work Division

 During the entire course of this project, we worked in a collaborative manner.
 Initially, we had discussions regarding which paper to reproduce and what dataset should we utilize.
 Then we focused on understanding the original paper and had discussions among ourselves and with the teaching assistant.
-Below the task division between the group members is shown:

-### Jasper Ketelaar
-- First Point

-### Aayush Singh
-- First Point
+We individually tried to get a better understanding of the code and collaborated for the experiment, to share analysis and insights.
+Also, both of us were equally involved in creation of the blog, poster and proof-reading.